 As the fair value of loans payable is based on PWLB premature repayment rates it includes a penalty charge for early redemption in addition to charging a premium for the additional interest that would be paid.
+The fair value of borrowing liabilities is less than the carrying amount which shows a notional future loss (based on economic conditions at 31 March 2024) arising from a commitment to pay interest to lenders below current market rates.

 A supplementary measure of the additional interest that the Council will pay as a result of its borrowing commitments for fixed rate loans is to compare the terms of these loans with the new borrowing rates available from the PWLB.
-If a value is calculated on this basis, the carrying amount of £85.3m would be valued at £64.7m due to the high prevailing interest rates.

-In both valuation approaches the fair value of borrowing liabilities is less than the carrying amount which shows a notional future gain (based on economic conditions at 31 March 2023) arising from a commitment to pay interest to lenders above current market rates.
+If a value is calculated on this basis, the carrying amount of £105.4m would be valued at £101.2m due to the high prevailing interest rates.
+The fair value of borrowing liabilities is less than the carrying amount which shows a notional future gain (based on economic conditions at 31 March 2024) arising from a commitment to pay interest to lenders above current market rates.

 The Fair Value of long term creditors is significantly higher than the carrying amount because the interest rates payable for the PFI contract and the Longshot Lane and The Avenue Car Park finance leases is higher than the prevailing rates estimated to be available at the Balance Sheet date.
-This shows a notional future loss (based on economic conditions at 31 March 2023) arising from a commitment to pay interest above current market rates.
+This shows a notional future loss (based on economic conditions at 31 March 2024) arising from a commitment to pay interest above current market rates.

-The fair values at 31 March 2023 are lower than last year due to the higher interest rate environment this year which impacts the prevailing market rates used in calculating fair value.
+The fair values at 31 March 2024 are lower than last year due to the higher interest rate environment this year which impacts the prevailing market rates used in calculating fair value.